 Last month nearly two thousand marketers gathered in San Jose California for MarTech, the leading conference in the Marketing Technology space.
 It was three days packed with learning and networking.
 The educational presentations were top notch.
-I decided to write about the insights I took from the presentations related to Voice Assistants and Smart Speakers since it’s the new frontier in how people consume information.
+As the CEO of VoxSnap I need to be a thought leader in the audio and voice marketing industry, so I decided to write about the insights I took from the presentations related to Voice Assistants and Smart Speakers.
+It’s the new frontier in how people consume information.

 1. The New Era of V-Commerce: What Marketers Need to Know about Alexa, Siri and the AI Revolution.

 The speaker was Meg Goldthwaite CMO at NPR.

 21% of adults in this country now own at least one Smart Speaker, according to the Smart Audio Report, Winter 2018.

 There was an increase of 78% in the number of smart speakers in US households, from 66.7M in Dec 2017 to 118.5M in Dec 2018.
 That means a large audience is waiting to be engaged.
 Juniper research says that within 4 years 900M Virtual Assistant devices are going to be out there.
 That’s huge for a product category that didn’t even exist 4 years ago.

 NPR’s mission, Meg says, is to reach as many people as possible with information and content.
 The technologies that have the biggest impact on NPR’s business right now are Smart Speakers like Amazon Alexa, Google Home, and Apple HomePod.
 Last year 19% of NPR’s streaming time was attributed to smart speakers.
 A year ago that was at 4%, so they saw 15% increase in just a year.